johnnynienstedt/4S_Pitching/README.md

 # Sequence+
 The pitcher's ability to mix and match different pitch types and locations in proper sequence.

 In the early stages of development.
-Thus far I have quantified the value of release point variance, which is significant on the pitch-type level (more tightly grouped is better).
-I plan to expand this with analogs of Driveline's Mix+/Match+ repertoire statistics.
+Thus far I have a simple Pitch 1 -> Pitch 2 matrix of relative run values.
+Interestingly, repeated pitches grade out better than mixed pitches at this stage.

 # Results
 The following are same season and next season R-squared values for other public models and for 4S+ (min.
 1000 pitches, roughly 1/3 full season).